Modelling terrestrial route networks to understand inter-polity interactions (southern Etruria, 950-500 BC): Etruscan road networks

-The best option was hence to rely on geography related information.
-It is indeed reasonable to assume that, beyond the peculiarities of road building in each individual case, the cost of a road is roughly proportional to its length.
-We concluded that the optimal way to address the geographical factor was to take into account only essential aspects, while a precise method to measure road lengths was ruled out\footnote{For instance, GIS based analysis constitute a time consuming alternative with doubtful advantages for us.}.
+We concluded that the optimal way to address the geographical factor was to take into account only essential aspects, while a precise method to measure road lengths was ruled out.
 We represented sites as geo-localized nodes and assigned weights to the links according to the geodesic distance between the nodes they connect.
-This was a quite good approximation provided that the region under study was relatively small and homogeneous.
+This was a quite good approximation provided that the region under study was relatively small and homogeneous, but more importantly, the lack of precision is evenly distributed among the nodes, without biases towards less studied areas.
 Additionally, it matched well the scope of our methodology, which focuses on the general properties of the system, not on the details of individual paths.